yairm210/Unciv/docs/Modders/Unique-parameters.md

 This indicates a text comprised of specific stats and is slightly more complex.

-Each stats is comprised of several stat changes, each in the form of `+{amount} {stat}`, where 'stat' is one of the seven major stats mentioned above.
+Each stats is comprised of several stat changes, each in the form of `+{amount} {stat}`, where 'stat' is one of the seven major stats
+(eg `Production`, `Food`, `Gold`, `Science`, `Culture`, `Happiness` and `Faith`).
 For example: `+1 Science`.

 These can be strung together with ", " between them, for example: `+2 Production, +3 Food`.

+## stockpiledResource

+This indicates a text that corresponds to a custom Stockpile Resource.

+These are global civilization resources that act similar to the main Civ-wide resources like `Gold` and `Faith`.
+You can generate them and consume them.
+And actions that would consume them are blocked if you don't have enough left in stock.

+To use, you need to first define a TileResources with the "Stockpiled" Unique.
+Then you can reference them in other Uniques.

 ## technologyFilter